 We specialize in working with children from birth to 18 years of age.
-Because children learn through play, therapy in pediatrics usually takes the form of structured play activities to accomplish specific goals.
-Treatment utilizes toys such as therapy balls, swings and riding toys to increase strength and endurance, improve balance and coordination, improve the appearance of patterns of posture or movement, and increase function.
+Therapy in pediatrics usually is structured play activities to accomplish specific goals.
+We use toys such as therapy balls, swings and riding toys to increase strength and endurance, improve balance and coordination, improve the appearance of patterns of posture or movement, and increase function.

-Physical therapists focus on movement dysfunctions and help children learn how to move independently or with assistive devices including walkers, wheelchairs or crutches.
+Physical therapists can help children learn how to move independently or with assistive devices including walkers, wheelchairs or crutches.
 Our goal is to help each child reach his or her fullest potential to participate in play and self-care activities at school, home and in the community.
 We use a variety of specialized treatment methods in order to maximize patient function including:

 - Myofascial release